matheusvvb-19/matheusvvb-19.github.io/content/_index.md

           location: Sorocaba, Brazil
           date_start: '2020-09-01'
           date_end: '2021-01-01'
-          description: I was an undergraduate teaching assistant for the "Programa de Acompanhamento Acadêmico aos Estudantes de Graduação" (PAAEG) at UFSCar, helping students from various courses at the university in their studies and deepening in the disciplines of Analytic Geometry and Linear Algebra.
+          description: I was an undergraduate teaching assistant for the [Programa de Acompanhamento Acadêmico aos Estudantes de Graduação (PAAEG)](https://www.prograd.ufscar.br/pt-br/estudantes/bolsas/bolsa-programa-de-acompanhamento-academico-aos-alunos-de-graduacao-paaeg/tutoria-paaeg) at UFSCar, helping students from various courses at the university in their studies and deepening in the disciplines of Analytic Geometry and Linear Algebra.
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'